 By using a covered Dutch oven with this wet dough, the steam is trapped inside, surrounding the loaf; giving a good “oven spring” and super crispy and shiny crust.

-How can I use this quick crusty bread recipe without a dutch oven.
+How can I use this no knead rustic cranberry walnut bread recipe without a dutch oven.

 The key to get crispy crust for bread is to supply enough steam inside the oven during the initial few minutes of baking.